watty62/100-days-of-code/log.md

 * [FAQ](FAQ.md)
 * [Resources](resources.md)

+### Day 40: 2017-Feb-12
+**Today's Progress** As I run through the MP3 files and compare the album name or tune title and compare those with the ID3 tags, I've run into so many errors today.
+Inconsistent use of Unicode, comparing strings with unicode - and finding FLAC files which should not have been uploaded without MP3 conversion.
+This [guide](http://nedbatchelder.com/text/unipain.html) and its Unicode sandwich philosophy should prove useful.

+**Thoughts** Frustrating day.

 ### Day 39: 2017-Feb-11
-**Today's Progress** Completed te work I started yesterday on creating new repos and populating these with Open Data converted from Goggle Docs.
+**Today's Progress** Completed the work I started yesterday on creating new repos and populating these with Open Data converted from Google Docs.
 Back to work on my MP3 lister.
 Got a full script working.
 Tried running on the full music collection.
 Encountered many errors.
 I need to build in more error trapping - and also logging which directories have been crawled so that each run doesn't start from scratch.

 **Thoughts** Getting stuck back into it.